stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/accessing-stash-boxes.md

 ### Accessing FansDB
 {: .no_toc }

-FansDB is still being setup and is not yet available to the general public.
-For anyone interested in helping with FansDB's launch in an admin or mod role, please inquire in the **#fansdb** channel on Discord or Matrix.
+At the moment FansDB is invite only, but applications are now open for early birds who want to help jumpstart the database.
+Read the [guidelines](https://docs.fansdb.xyz) and apply [here](https://cryptpad.fr/form/#/2/form/view/akRPLRKcrUvx0ydSwOPGWlnq5bSlpJQpLrTGTrjgTeE/).

+For more details check out Discord or Matrix.